martinuiga/mapsJsDraw/README.md

 4. Download "lib" and "dist" folders to your project
 5. import "dist/shp.min.js" to your HTML file (example below)
 6. Import "lib/maps.js" to your HTML file (example below)
+7. The id of the div where google maps is used must be 'map'.
+Alternatively, change the first argument of createMap function in the "initialize" function in maps.js.
-7. Assign correct values for the variable in the beginning of maps.js file.
+8. Assign correct values for the variable in the beginning of maps.js file.
 These are needed for he library to work correctly

 ```
 #!html